Get

 3. Overcharging For Prescribed Medications

 Some pet owners may be paying twice as much for prescribed medication from vet practices as they could pay online, without being made aware that this is even an option.
-Some practices are also charging excessive fees for the provision of written prescriptions.
+Some practices also charge excessive fees for the provision of written prescriptions.

 4. Pet Care Plans